Nikki Haley

 Over her first few months as the U.N.
 Ambassador, Haley found her time consumed by keeping the international community attuned to threats from Russia, North Korea, and Iran.
 In December 2017, she forcefully defended President Trump’s recognition of Jerusalem as Israel’s capital, referring to it as the “will of the American people” and something that would “fastball the peace process going forward.”
 Haley has also vociferously condemned anti-Israel bias at the United Nations.

 Haley also made human rights a priority.
-During her tenure as the Security Council President in April 2017, Haley hosted the council’s first-ever session solely devoted to the discussion of human rights.
+During her tenure as the Security Council President in April 2017, Haley hosted the council’s first-ever session solely devoted to discussing of human rights.

 Haley left her position as U.N. ambassador on December 31, 2018.

-In 2019, Haley created a new policy group called Stand for America, a group that promotes public policies aimed at strengthening the economy, culture, and national security issues.
-The same year she was elected to the board of directors of Boeing.
+In 2019, Haley created a new policy group called Stand for America, which promotes public policies to strengthen the economy, culture, and national security issues.
+The same year, she was elected to the board of directors of Boeing.

 In early 2021, Haley created a PAC to endorse and support candidates in the 2022 midterm elections.